in 5 easy steps

-- Feel limited by screen-based interactions and crave tangibility.
-Discover hardware through Arduino and the open source hardware movement with a focus on textiles, fashion and the body.
+- Discover hardware through Arduino and the open source hardware movement with a focus on textiles, fashion and the body.
 Explore human/computer relationships through independent research, critical design and making.

 - Share knowledge and teach through workshops and lectures.
 Help to set up the V2_ eTextile Workspace.
 Contribute to the start of the E-Textile Summercamp series for e-textile expert practitioners.
 Teach Fashion Design Technology and Smart Textiles at Willem de Kooning Academie in the Netherlands.

-- Move to San Francisco to be closer to the fire.
-Work on textile connectivity solutions in the TE Connectivity Wearable Lab.
-Move to an early-stage start-up called Superflex developing powered clothing based on a soft exo-suit developed at SRI International.
-Don't stop learning about hardware development, engineering processes, material properties, testing, regulations, engineering culture, communication and collaboration.
+- Move to San Francisco and work on textile connectivity solutions in the TE Connectivity Wearable Lab.
+Work on soft exo-suit development, AR/VR glove input devices and early-stage product development.
+Never stop learning about hardware development, engineering processes, material properties, testing, regulations, engineering culture, communication and collaboration.